bbauska/JS-Basics-Unlock/README.md

 ## Preface

-Welcome to the dynamic and evolving world cf JavaScript programming This book, \"Basics cfJavaScript,\' opens the door for those embarking on thei_r journey into the vast landscape Of web development, software engineering, and beyond.
+Welcome to the dynamic and evolving world cf JavaScript programming This book, &quot;Basics cfJavaScript,&#39; opens the door for those embarking on thei_r journey into the vast landscape Of web development, software engineering, and beyond.
 Crafted With the needs Of beginners in mind, our goal is to establish a solid foundation in JavaScript, a language